-Very little notation is needed to use these ideas for actual pieces of music.
-Annotations are required on the written music to show anchor symbols above the staff next to chord symbols (the starting point is a table of tritone chords in Appendix C), and chromatic scale symbols on the staff next to melody notes.
-The only essential separate notations are 12-column mode tables of the kind seen many times so far, used to understand melody and harmony modes.
+Very little notation is needed to use these ideas for pieces of written music.
+Annotations are required to show anchor symbols above the staff next to chord symbols (the starting point is a table of tritone chords in Appendix C), and chromatic scale symbols on the staff next to melody notes.
+The only essential separate notations are 12-column mode-identification tables.
 Shorthand representations of melody plus harmony in two textual lines are optional extras.
-They are used in the examples in Chapters 3 and 5 to avoid introducing the complexities of music notation into explanations.
+They are used in the examples in Chapters 3 and 5 to avoid introducing the "clothes" of music notation into explanations.
 Beyond that, they're available for understanding tricky passages or getting an overview of a piece as a whole.